+Page 3

+Facility Improvements

+Capital projects to improve our infrastructure are integral components that ensure the safety and integrity of our sewage system.
+Below is a recap of two recently completed capital infrastructure projects:

+Leucadia Force Main Replacement

-After the completion of the CIPP lining, the Leucadia Force Main (L1 pipeline) was dug up and moved back from the north side of La Costa Avenue to the south side.
-We relocated it further away from the Batiquitos Lagoon to help mitigate against bluff retreat.
-We project that these new PVC pipelines will last at least 50 years, and potentially longer.
+One of our larger pipeline projects this year has been the Leucadia Force Main West Section Replacement project.
+Testing by our project team uncovered significant internal corrosion in a section of this older 24" metal pipe.
+This section of pipe was dug up and replaced with high grade plastic pipe (PVC), along La Costa Avenue between Pacific Coast Highway and the I-5 Freeway.
+A portion of the pipe was relocated further away from the Batiquitos Lagoon to protect it from the slow erosion of the bluff.
+We project that this new pipeline will last over 50 years.

 Village Park 5 Pump Station

-Another significant project completed this spring was the replacement of the Village Park 5 (VP5) pump station.
+Another significant project completed this summer was the replacement of the Village Park 5 (VP5) pump station.
 Originally constructed in 1974, it is located in the City of Encinitas on the west side of Encinitas Boulevard, just south of Willowspring Drive.
 In 2014 we completed a pump station assessment and VP5 was scheduled for replacement due to its age, the fact that spare parts are no longer available, and to provide a safer working environment for staff.
-The new VP5 is now a submersible pump station and is easier to maintain and operate, and it's more energy efficient.
+The new VP5 is easier to maintain and operate, and it's more energy efficient.